 The frequency response of these studio monitors ranges between 16 Hz – 102 kHz and an impedance level of 250 ohms meaning it will be able to handle high volume levels without distortion even at high frequencies.
 The earpads are softly padded as well as contoured to ensure comfort over long periods of time.

 Best yet, there’s no need for batteries or power cords because this Sennheiser comes equipped with two detachable cables.
 One is a coiled cable for extralong cord lengths and the other is straight to plug into devices at close range such as computers, phones, or mp players.
+You can also find this kind of feature in Shure SRH1540.

 If you are looking for the best studio headphones 2021 which excellent sound quality, consider the Sennheiser HD650 Pro.